developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

  -->

 ##### On devices with MX 7.1 and higher only:
 * <b><u>Navigation</u></b> controls the means of navigating between keyboard layouts. "<b>Tabs</b>" mode permits switching layouts by swiping across a layout (to bring up the adjacent one) or tapping directly on the desired layout tab.
-The tab bar will be visible at all times except when next-word suggestions (if enabled) are being displayed. "<b>Keys</b>" mode permits keys to be used for switching layouts.
+The tab bar is visible at all times except spelling corrections (if enabled) are being displayed. "<b>Keys</b>" mode permits keys to be used for switching layouts.
 Such keys are typically in the lower-left corner of the layout. **See important layout notes below**.

 <!--
 <img alt="" style="height:350px" src="ekb1.6_prefs.png"/>